albruevich/QuestReader_Electron/README.md

 ## About the Project

-The project is written in **TypeScript**, running inside **Electron**.
+The project is written in **TypeScript** and built with **Electron**.

-It was designed as a standalone desktop application for interactive text quests with a flexible data-driven architecture.
+It is a standalone desktop application for interactive text quests with a flexible JSON-driven architecture.

-The project can be used:
+Use cases:

-- to play included quests such as **Asteroid Station**
+- play included quests such as **Asteroid Station**
-- to test quests created in the Text Quest Editor
+- test quests created in the Text Quest Editor
-- as a base for your own desktop narrative reader
+- use as a base for your own narrative reader
-- as an example of porting gameplay systems across technologies

 ---

 ## Features

 - Branching quest structure with multiple outcomes
-- State parameters affecting progression and choices
+- Parameters affecting progression and choices
 - Conditional transitions based on quest logic
-- Support for images, sound effects, and background music
+- Images, sound effects, and background music
 - Keyboard and mouse navigation
 - JSON-based quest content system